 Investigators will be charged per diem on acquisitions housed and cared for by the CBRC.
 All fees and additional services provided in the previous month will be included on the invoice.

 Within 10 days of the new month, investigators will be sent by email attachment the prior month’s invoice.
-Investigators are required to review all charges for accuracy and submit a valid Chart Field String (CFS) to CBRC at email CBRC@uri.edu to cover the invoiced charges.
-During the 3rd week of the month, internal vouchers will be submitted to accounting to move money from each investigator account previously identified by CFS.
-Those accounts identified by accounting with either invalid CFS, or inadequate funds will be sent back to the investigator correct the issue.
+Investigators are required to review all charges for accuracy and maintain a valid internal vendor purchase order (blanket) with the CBRC vendor code (URI_CBRC).
+This mechanism will provide accounting with a valid Chart Field String (CFS) to cover the invoiced charges.
+CBRC will then submit an internal vouchers (IVC) to accounting to move money from each investigator accounts.

-We encourage investigators to use blanket POs to generate valid CFS’s to cover 6 to 12 months of care charges.
-Each investigator should estimate monthly care charges (for assistance contact Dr. Brackee at email@example.com) and generate the blanket PO with enough to cover this extended time period.
-Funds will only be removed from accounts when a monthly statement has been processed by the CBRC.
+We require investigators to use blanket IVPOs to cover 6 to 12 months of care charges.
+Each investigator should estimate monthly care charges (for assistance contact Dr. Brackee at email@example.com) and generate the blanket IVPO with adequate funds to cover this time period.

 All purchases and acquisition for use must be processed by the CBRC at CBRC@uri.edu.
 Likewise, all imports must be coordinated through the LARC office, and approved by the Attending Veterinarian prior to shipment.